tidy-finance/website/docs/32_univariate_sorts.md

   mutate(long_short = high - low) %>%
   left_join(factors_ff_monthly, by = "month")
 ```
 To test whether the long-short portfolio yields on average positive or negative excess returns, we compute the average return and the corresponding standard error.
-In an academic context, one typically uses Newey-West (1987) $t$-statistics (using six lags) to test the null hypothesis of average portfolio excess returns being equal to zero.
+In the asset pricing literature, one typically uses Newey-West (1987) $t$-statistics (using six lags) to test the null hypothesis of average portfolio excess returns being equal to zero.
 To implement this test, we compute the average return via `lm()` and then employ the `coeftest` function.

 ```r
 fit <- lm(long_short ~ 1, data = beta_longshort)